fusionSuite/documentation/docs/backend_install.md

 ### Disable default site

-The nginx example configuration can be deactivate with:
+The nginx example configuration can be deactivated with:
 ```console
 rm /etc/nginx/sites-enabled/default
 ```